Character Search

 ...but the real conflict is internal, as Tigra has to restrain her animal instinct and not actually kill Kraven.

 It's a decently written story, but it seems very wordy, even for Claremont, and of course the coincidence with the doctor is a bit much.
-There's also a couple of continuity-ish problems, both relating to the same scene:

 I'll also mention, and it's not a problem with this issue specifically, that every time i write "Cat People" i snicker.